Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Recursive Self-Enhancing Camera ISP

 \paragraph{Patch Assembly and Block Artifacts}

-Upon getting the reconstructed blocks from decoders, we merge these blocks back to the original image.
-If one naively concatenates two adjacent patches without any tolerance of the overlaps generated when creating them, one could observe block artifacts if these two patches pass different decoders.
-We apply post processing to remove block artifacts generated from concatenation.
-For overlapping regions, we average the pixel output based on the distance between the pixel and the overlapped patch centers via linear interpolation.
-To further remove block artifacts, an reinforcement learning algorithm can be applied to learn a better size of overlapping region.
+Upon getting the reconstructed blocks from the decoders, we merge these blocks back into the original image.
+If one naively concatenates two adjacent patches without any tolerance of the overlaps generated, one could observe block artifacts if these two patches pass different decoders.
+We apply post-processing to remove block artifacts generated from concatenation.
+We average the pixel output for overlapping regions based on the distance between the pixel and the overlapped patch centers via linear interpolation.

 \paragraph{Reinforcement Learning}